vectordotdev/vector/website/docs/reference/sinks/gcp_stackdriver_logging.md

 ### credentials_path

 The filename for a Google Cloud service account credentials JSON file used to authenticate access to the stackdriver logging API.
+See [GCP Authentication](#gcp-authentication) for more info.

 </Field>